jpverkamp/blog/content/programming/2020/2020-07-07-a-smart-mysql-wrapper.md

 - Python
 - MySQL
 ---
-One thing tha tI often need to do is deal with a large collection of database servers in different clusters and in different environments.
+One thing that I often need to do is deal with a large collection of database servers in different clusters and in different environments.
 On top of that, sometimes, I want a UI, sometime I want a CLI to script.
 And sometimes I'm on a VPN and sometimes I'm not.
 All together, it's a rather complicated number of saved connections and CLI switches and everything else.
 All together, I want:

 * Specify the cluster, environment, and mode (read/write/adhoc)
 * Specify if I want to run via CLI or via UI